 - Impact-resistant protective covers for rotating tools

-- Casings and lids for electronic systems and electric chain hoists
+- Housings and covers for electronic systems and electric chain hoists